G.S. Watson Annual Lecture

-In 1999, the Department of Mathematical and Physical Sciences established an annual lecture on the Bendigo campus in memory of Professor Geoffrey S. Watson (1921-1998).
+In 1999, the Department of Mathematical and Physical Sciences established an annual lecture in memory of Professor Geoffrey S. Watson (1921-1998).

 Professor Watson was born in Bendigo in 1921.
 He was educated at Bendigo High School and graduated from The University of Melbourne.
 Professor Watson had a distinguished career in the mathematical sciences, holding positions at The University of Melbourne, the University of Cambridge, Australian National University, the University of Toronto and Johns Hopkins University.
 He later became Professor and Head of the Department of Statistics at Princeton University.